-All are taken from the sleeve design for the DVD release of Defiance: The Complete First Season and shared under fair dealing.
+All are taken from the sleeve design for the DVD release of Defiance: The Complete First Season.

 1. Cover picture showing (left to right) Irisa (Stephanie Leonidas), Joshua Nolan (Grant Bowler) and Mayor Amanda Rosewater (Julie Benz) against a Defiance town landscape, with toadstools and foliage in front of them.
 They all look out into the distance.
 Irisa has her back to the camera and is looking back over her shoulder, while Joshua and Amanda face the camera and are turned slightly to the left.

-3. From the back cover.
-Head to waist edit showing a noble looking Amanda Rosewater looking striaght at the camera.
+2. From the back cover.
+Head to waist edit showing a noble looking Amanda Rosewater looking straight at the camera.
 She wears a leather jacket.]